Meet our lovely warehouse assistant – Sharon Gamble. She reveals all about juggling motherhood with working life…

-“Would you like a cup of tea?”– were the first words I heard when I stepped into Broadway Silver HQ – it was from then on I knew I would fit right in.
+“Would you like a cup of tea?”– were the first words I heard when I stepped into Broadway Silver HQ – and it was from that moment that I knew I would fit right in.

 It’s that time of the year again – the day where we honour mothers.
 So why not show your appreciation by sprinkling a little silver into their life?

 Our workshop is now beginning to slowly wind down, as we look towards 2018.
 We will be officially closed after Friday 22nd December and we reopen on Wednesday 3rd January.

 It’s only eight weeks until Christmas!
 Continue reading The Most Wonderful Time of the Year

 The creativity and skill of the Silversmith has made Britain a world leader in modern silver.
 Broadway Silver was founded by William Benjamin Broadway, during the reign of Queen Victoria.
 William was a highly skilled die-sinker, someone who engraves dies used to stamp designs on coins or medals.
 Continue reading The Art & History of the Silversmith